awanio/vapor/prompt.md

 2. UI Framework / CSS

-Would you like to use a specific CSS framework? yes, use Tailwind CSS
+Would you like to use a specific CSS framework? yes, use Tailwind CSS version 4

 Should we use a component system like:
 None — use HTML + raw CSS

-3. JavaScript Framework
+3. JavaScript Stack

-Vanilla JS + HTMX/Alpine.js Optional, use Vite if posible as build tools
+Language: TypeScript
+Component Framework: LitElement for building lightweight, reactive Web Components JavaScript Base: Vanilla JavaScript (no frontend SPA frameworks like React/Vue) Build Tool: Vite (with TypeScript + Lit support)

 4. Interaction with Backend